MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/threat-and-vuln-mgt-scenarios.md

 - 30–69: medium exposure score
 - 70–100: high exposure score

-You can reduce the exposure score by remediating issues based on prioritized security recommendations.
+You can remediate the issues based on prioritized security recommendations to reduce the exposure scor.
 Each software has weaknesses that are transformed into recommendations and prioritized based on risk to the organization.

 To lower down your threat and vulnerability exposure: